cubee-cb/vr-p8/README.md

     - e.g. the sprite memory would be below the magic number, while the display would be above.
 - read the palette info, construct spritesheet as a texture. (detect updates and redraw?)
     - pico-8 has a fixed palette of 16 colours from a selection of 32.
-- vr.p8 renders to the hmd using standard openxr stuff.
-    - pico-8 builds a vertex buffer "scene" in memory that we process to construct the scene.
-        - pico-8 handles the main game loop, mesh and texture mapping, object transforms, constructing the scene, etc.
-        - all camera transformations, culling, rasterisation, depth sorting, (lighting?) is done on the vr.p8 side at hmd resolution.
-        - should we utilise display memory for 2d hud elements in screen space?
 - vr.p8 writes hmd/controller pose and input states to pico-8 memory.
     - pico-8's number precision doesn't matter if we're handling camera transforms in the vr.p8 application, unless we want to render something attached to the player (like hands or a ui). it should be precise enough for those purposes anyway.
     - performance of the pico-8 application also holds no bearing to the performance of vr rendering, so hmd view transforms will be smooth even if pico-8 is struggling.
-- use display palette to render triangles.
+- pico-8 builds a vertex buffer "scene" in memory that we read into vr.p8.
+    - pico-8 handles the main game loop, mesh and texture mapping, object transforms, constructing the scene, etc.
+    - all camera transformations, culling, rasterisation, depth sorting is done on the vr.p8 side at hmd resolution.
+- vr.p8 renders to the hmd using openxr/vulkan and the pico-8 display palette.
     - this program is only for interfacing with the hmd, it shouldn't do anything more than pico-8 can do such as extra colours. (though maybe vertex colour blending could be allowed)

 ### currently implemented
-- connecting runtime to pico-8
+- connecting vr.p8 to pico-8
 - vr.p8: writing device status to gpio
 - vr.p8: reading transforms from upper memory
 - pico-8: writing transforms to upper memory